Course Number and Title: MEA 100 Intro to Medical Assisting

 - Respond to nonverbal communication.

-- Describe how to coach patients appropriately considering cultural diversity, developmental life stage, and communication barriers.
+- Describe how to coach patients appropriately considering cultural diversity and communication barriers.

 - Arrange a current list of community resources related to patients’ healthcare needs.